TO LISTEN to children

 TO JOURNEY with them on paths they choose

 Who better to set a course for the discoveries of childhood than children themselves?
 They are uniquely qualified, after all—equipped with boundless curiosity, imagination, initiative, and industry.
 Our exceptionally skilled teachers, having thoughtfully designed their indoor and outdoor spaces, invite children to lead the way in deciding what and how to explore.
-Of course, that doesn’t mean leaving them to their own devices.
+Of course, child-led learning doesn’t mean leaving them to their own devices.
 It means fueling their natural eagerness by offering support for problem solving, providing an abundance of carefully curated materials, allowing ample time for inquiry, and forgoing a rigid curriculum in favor of open-ended pursuits.
 The result is near-infinite experiential variety, and it’s the reason that no two days at the Co-op are ever alike.

 TO CREATE COMMUNITY that supports children and their families